 The New and Noteworthy category is a game-changer for new shows.
 It can single handedly propel you into popularity, help you build a big audience, and even attract advertisers.
 In this article we’ll explain what this category is and how to get in it.

 The New and Noteworthy category is a curated list of podcasts that Apple promotes on the iTunes homepage.
-It’s a front-and-center spot on their platform that gets seen by millions of podcast listeners every day. iTunes uses this spot to promote (in their words) “compelling, new, or unusual content.”
+It’s a front-and-center spot on their platform that gets seen by millions of podcast listeners every day.
+Apple Podcasts (formerly iTunes) uses this spot to promote “compelling, new, or unusual content.”

 Users also have the option to expand the homepage category by clicking “See All.”
 This takes them to a new page devoted entirely to New and Noteworthy podcasts.